Audit technology: The 1950s and onwards

-Electronic Data Processing
+Electronic data processing

-Electronic Data Processing (EDP) has had a massive impact on auditing throughout the last half century.
+Electronic data processing (EDP) has had a massive impact on auditing throughout the last half century.
 Not only did it change the way audits were done, but it also made possible new tools to keep up with an evolving environment.
 After signing with the Systems Development Corporation to act as a consultant in 1965, the AICPA formed a task force designated to the understanding of EDP in the auditing profession.
 This led to the publishing of Auditing & EDP which provided guidance on the topic and is referenced in the Statements on Auditing Standards (SAS).

 With more powerful computers, the environment saw a number of changes that are now commonly accepted practices in business.
 For example, accounting controls were implemented directly into computer programs; records and data were stored in digital form, which limited the amount of hard copy reports; input documents, which were common prior to this, were becoming more rare since information was being entered directly into the systems.
 These, and many other evolving practices, made “working around the computer” more and more difficult for clients with complex integrations.
 Two needs were identified: (1) concepts for evaluating programmed application controls had to be developed, and (2) the power of the computer had to be integrated into the audit.

 The problem with the first need was that confusion arose around whether it was necessary to test EDP general controls (access, system-development, and program-change) along with the application controls.
 SAS no. 48 describes their relationship as “interdependence,” but does not require the testing of general controls.
 This confusion caused concepts for evaluating controls to be developed at a slower pace than the actual application of computers in the auditing world.

 By the early 1970s, there were so many audit software packages on the market that articles were written instructing people on how to choose the right one.
 The main problem auditors struggled with was how to use the computer to access their clients’ data files and programs.

 An early solution to this saw auditors process data that had already been tested through the client’s computer and compare these results to the original results from the client's computer.
 Auditors also had programs created that access and test computerized data, but more generalized audit software soon offered a similar approach.
 This software was able to perform calculations, read and compare computer files to each other, and report on information specified by the auditor.
 It was also able to speed up audit techniques like preparing accounts receivable confirmation requests and evaluating statistical samples.
 The latter of which caused statistical sampling and computers to go hand in hand in the coming decades.

 These efficiencies took a step further with the introduction of the microcomputer.
 These smaller, more portable computers allowed auditors to perform similar calculations at the audit site, rather than waiting to go back to the office.
 By the mid-1980s these had become a common tool in most audits.